What Does Grain Mean in Ammo?

 We’ve discussed that grain is used as a measure for weight, sure.
 But what is it used for with regard to firearms?
 Typically, it’s used for bullets.
 You wouldn't find someone talking about the weight of their entire rifle in grains.

 As a quick aside here, notice we said bullets.
 You typically will only see grain as a unit of measure for cartridges that contain a bullet of some kind.
-Standard shotgun shells won’t usually have a grain listed, but shotgun slugs probably will.
-It’s all about letting you know the weight of the projectile coming out of the barrel, and since buck and birdshot use small pellets that scatter, this is largely irrelevant information because of how small they are.
+Standard shotgun shells won’t usually have a grain listed, but a measurement of the total shot weight in ounces as shotshell loads are generally way heavier than bullets.
+It’s all about letting you know the weight of the projectile or payload coming out of the barrel.

 Is Grain Important?